keycloak/keycloak/testsuite/performance/README.md

 The data can also be exported from the database, and stored locally as `datasets/${dataset}.sql.gz` `DATASET=100u ./prepare-dump.sh`

-If there is a data dump file available then -Pimport-dump can be used to import the data directly into the database, by-passing Keycloak server completely.
+To speed up dataset initialization part, it is possible to pass `-Dexport-dump` option to have the generated dataset exported right after it has been generated.
+Then, if there is a data dump file available then `-Pimport-dump` can be used to import the data directly into the database, bypassing Keycloak server completely.

 Usage: `mvn verify -Pimport-dump [-Ddataset=DATASET]`